 Engineering biomaterials, culturing tolerance.
-Holly is an MD/PhD at Duke University Medical Center where she spent the last two years as a surgery resident, but she’s excited to be on sabbatical from the clinical realm.
-She brings to the Segura lab a breadth of clinical knowledge, including transplant surgery, surgical lymph node mapping, abdominal, breast and extremity surgery.
-Her interests include tissue engineering, reconstructive surgery and transgender health.
+Holly is an MD/PhD surgical resident with Duke Plastic, Maxillofacial & Oral Surgery who joined us as a postdoctoral fellow in the lab.
+She brings to the Segura Lab a breadth of clinical knowledge, including transplant surgery, lymph node mapping, skin grafting, and abdominal, breast, and extremity surgery.
+Her interests include tissue engineering, reconstructive microsurgery, and transgender health.
 She completed her MD and PhD at Emory University, focusing on cellular immunology, chemical biology, and mesenchymal stem cell therapy.
 Holly pursued her undergraduate at Harvard University, where she concentrated in Chemistry with a secondary field in Romance languages (Spanish, Portuguese, Catalan).
-Her scientific repertoire includes synthetic chemistry, human stem cell culture, flow cytometry, and mammalian models of skin and gut-antigen sensitization.
-She is excited to pursue her postdoc with Prof. Segura, supported by the Duke SCI-StAR R38/NIAID program.
-She is also mentored by faculty in Plastic Surgery, Immunology, and Transplant Surgery, as she aims to develop biomaterials for reconstructive skin grafting and transplantation tolerance.
+Her lab skills include synthetic chemistry, stem cell therapy, flow cytometry, and mammalian models of skin-antigen signaling.
+Holly has led partnerships with clinical researchers in Plastic Surgery, Immunology, Pathology and Transplant, as she aims to develop biomaterials for reconstructive skin grafting and transplantation tolerance.